EMBRYOPSIDA Pirani & Prado

 Plant-Animal Interactions.
 Overall herbivory in this clade is relatively high (Turcotte et al. 2014: see caveats).

 Genes & Genomes.
 For the possible palaeohexaploidy of Vitales, see Jaillon, Aury et al. (2007).
-However, it now seems that this genome triplication occurred in the common ancestor of the [rosid + asterid] clade, or even in the immediate ancestor of the core eudicots as a whole; for further information, see the core eudicots.
-For genome synteny, transposition, etc., in this clade, see Woodhouse et al. (2011).
+However, it now seems that this genome triplication is widespread in eudicots and occured in the common ancestor of the [rosid + asterid] clade, indeed, in the immediate ancestor of the core eudicots as a whole; for further information, see discussion elsewhere.
+For genome synteny, transposition, etc., in Vitales, see Woodhouse et al. (2011).

 The orf56 pseudogene is widespread here, but there is an intact open reading frame in Vitis and all 11 taxa of the two families of Myrtales examined (Su et al. 2014).